emrgnt-cmplxty/fermi/docs/0.old/tutorials/contracts/fts/simple-fts.md

 ### Checking your Wallet

 :::tip
-After you mint your fungible token you can [view it in your Axion Wallet](https://wallet.testnet.near.org)!
+After you mint your fungible token you can [view it in your Fermi Wallet](https://wallet.testnet.near.org)!
 :::

 > <br/>